HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

   - The search functionality to be outlined in the API docs, so that I don't have to rely on experimentation to learn how to search for opportunities.
 - As a **prospective applicant**, I want:
   - To be able to be able to search with filters applied, so that the only search results returned are ones that match both the keyword and field-based criteria I specified
-  - The opportunity listing page to have a link to apply on grants.gov, so that I don't have to repeat my search on grants.gov after finding an opportunity I want to apply for on simpler.grants.gov
+  - The search results to have a link to the opportunity on grants.gov, so that I don't have to repeat my search on grants.gov after finding an opportunity I want to apply for on simpler.grants.gov
   - To receive an incentive if I participate in user research for simpler.grants.gov, so that I am fairly compensated for the time that I invest in testing out new features and answering questions
   - Filters and search terms to be added to the url, so that I can save or share the link to a particular set of search results
 - As a **project maintainer**, I want: